SNaveenMathew/randomly_accessed_memories/workplace_stories.md

 From [Dilbert principle](https://en.wikipedia.org/wiki/Dilbert_principle) and the closely associated [Peter principle](https://en.wikipedia.org/wiki/Peter_principle) we infer that:

 1. A non-technical Dilbert is known to be unproductive.
-They are expressly put in managerial roles and promoted quickly to get their inefficiencies out of the way
+He/she is expressly put in managerial roles and promoted quickly to get his/her inefficiencies out of the way
 2. A technical Peter is expected to 'choke' in managerial roles due to the lack of experience in management compared to a Dilbert

 Coming back to the statement, we're talking about an average Dilbert commenting on an average Peter.
 Should this be taken to heart?
 NO, JUST CHILL!